What you need to know about buy to let fixed rate mortgages

 Find a balance

 Don’t just look for the lowest fixed interest rate as this does not necessarily provide you with the best deal possible.
 You need to make sure that you take into account the application fee as well before you can make a judgement on which mortgage will provide you with the most cost effective mortgage.
-If you are not able to make these calculations yourself you can get an independent mortgage broker to make them for you.
+If you are not able to make these calculations yourself you can get an independent financial advisor to make them for you.
 They will then provide you with the actual cost to you over the fixed term so that you can compare totals.
 If the mortgage deal you are looking at works on a percentage of the loan amount as the fee, even if it offers the lowest rate it is unlikely to offer you the lowest payments overall so make sure you shop around.

 Why choose a fixed rate mortgage?